johnwalley/allotment/website/docs/getting-started.md

 ### Quick start

-Here's a quick example to get you started, it's literally all you need:
+Here's a quick example to get you started:

 ```tsx
 import * as React from "react";